Liu Yong (Song dynasty): Failing the imperial examination

 In 1008, Liu Yong went to the capital city, Bianjing (Dongjing), for the imperial examination in Spring, 1009.
 Though Liu Yong was confident in his talent and ability for positioning in a high rank and successfully becoming an imperial court officer.
 However, the result turned out that he failed his first trial.
-To express his depression and discontent, he wrote down one of his most famous Song Ci poetry "Crane Into the Sky" (鹤冲天·黄金榜上).
-But still holding hope for the next trial, Liu Yong wrote the poem "Like fish in waterr" (如鱼水·帝里疏散) after a period of time.
+To express his depression and discontent, he wrote one of his most famous poems "Crane Into the Sky" (鹤冲天·黄金榜上).
+But still holding hope for the next trial, Liu Yong wrote the poem "Like fish in water" (如鱼水·帝里疏散) after a period of time.

-In 1015, Liu Yong took the imperial examination for the second time but failed again to achieve scholarly honor as Jinshi Degree (进士).
-In ancient Chinese Jinshi (进士) was the honor for the one who passed the final imperial examination.
-He became more frustrated and dejected for being crossed in both love and career.
-"Soldiers' Music”(征部乐·雅欢幽会) was written down at this time.
+In 1015, Liu Yong took the imperial examination for the second time but failed again to achieve the Jinshi degree.
+Jinshi was the honor for those who passed the final imperial examination.
+He became more frustrated and dejected for his failures in both love and career.
+"Soldiers' Music” (征部乐·雅欢幽会) was written down at this time.

 In 1018, he failed again by being rejected by the emperor.
 Officers with an indiscreet private life were criticized in ancient China.
-Liu Yong's actions of writing brothel lyrics and frequently contacting with courtesans have made his reputation bad, inducing his failure in examinations several times.
+Liu Yong's actions of writing lyrics about qinglou and his frequent contact with Gejis had damaged his reputation, inducing his failure in examinations several times.

 In 1024, after his fourth failure, Liu Yong left the capital in annoyance.
-Facing the departure with his lover, a famous Song Ci poetry which had been passed down through ages emerged.
-"Yu Lin Ling" (雨霖铃·寒蝉凄切) was created by Liu Yong.
+Facing the departure with his lover, he wrote another poem later made famous, "Yu Lin Ling" (雨霖铃·寒蝉凄切).

 Away from the Capital

-After Liu Yong left Bianjing (Dongjing), he went to southern China by ship.
-Along his way to the south, he restarted his business in writing lyrics for songs, and the popularity of his lyrics and poetries rose as time went on.
-During the time Liu Yong moved from place to place, he wrote several poems to express his sentiments on the fast-passing years and nostalgia for the young adult period.
+After Liu Yong left the capital Bianjing, he went to southern China.
+Along his way to the south, he restarted his business in writing lyrics for songs, and the popularity of his lyrics and poetry rose as time went on.
+During this time, Liu Yong moved from place to place, writing several poems to express his sentiments on the fast-passing years and nostalgia for the young adult period.

-In 1029, Liu Yong came back to Bianjing (Dongjing), but left again feeling grieved that things were still flourishing in the Capital, but people changed.
+In 1029, Liu Yong came back to Bianjing, but left again feeling grieved that things were still flourishing in the Capital, but people changed.

-Until 1034, the imperial examination loosened its standard when Song Ren emperor started to govern.
+In 1034, the imperial examination loosened its standards with Emperor Renzong's governance.
 Liu Yong returned to the capital from Ezhou to take the imperial examination again.